simawn/comp354-pib/README.md

 3. Ensure that the working directory is the main project directory, and not a sub-directory of the main project.
 This avoids path issues relating to the resources folder.

+4. Make sure the external libraries are included in the project.
+They are located in the `/lib` folder.
+The external libraries are: `guava-27.1-jre.jar` and `json-simple-1.1.1.jar`.
+They can be added in Eclipse by right clicking on the project > Properties > Java Build Path > Libraries > Add External JARs...

-4. Compile the project and run the entry class "Codenames.java" within the project directory.
+5. Compile the project and run the entry class "Codenames.java" within the project directory.

 ### Play Game
 To cycle through the game, simply press *Enter* key.
 Every invocation of this key allows for either the Operative or the Spymaster to perform an action.